Akio789/pokemon-app/README.md

 ## The app's modules :rocket:
 ### Pokedex
 The main page, here you can find pokemon along with their sprites.
 The pokemon are paginated and can be searched by name.
+When clicking any pokemon you are taken to the detail page.
+### Pokemon detail
+It shows more information about the pokemon.

 ## In this project I practiced :raised_hands:
 - [React](https://reactjs.org/)